How To plan a Kitchen Extension?

-How To Design Your Kitchen Extension : Kitchens are the heart of a household as it is the place where families; cook, eat, socialize, work and relax.
-Transforming a kitchen to an open plan space by having a rear extension on the ground floor can turn a kitchen space into a modern inviting area for entertaining.
-There are different routes depending on your property, from combining adjoining rooms or adding a conservatory to a building a completely new room or rear extension.
+Kitchens are the heart of a household as it is the place where families cook, eat, socialize, work, and relax.
+Transforming a kitchen to an open plan space by having a rear extension on the ground floor can turn a kitchen space into a modern inviting area for entertainment.
+There are different routes depending on your property.From combining adjoining rooms or adding a conservatory to a building a completely new room or rear extension, all can be beneficial.

 Small extensions might not need planning permissions as long as they are under the guidelines of the permitted development.
 Larger extensions, or addition to a flat, always need permission.
 As well as listed buildings always need consent, whether the works permitted development.